 I took art classes that were required in school.
 Therefore, the classes bored me, taught me nothing of interest in regards to techniques, most of the stuff I already knew and the lessons went down the drain for the most part.
 None of them were focused on anatomy, therefore I never learned.
 I started drawing when I was three and kept at it up to now.
 Therefore, my art is my "natural" style.
 Something tells me it will never change either - evolve maybe.

 I do not draw realistically, nor do I necessarily try to do it cartoon like.
 I think I am somewhere in between.
 I remember being told in seventh grade by a boy said that people I drew looked like anime characters.
 I looked it up.
 I can see where one would think that.
-I draw big eyes, small mouths and relatively pointed noses.
+I often draw big eyes, small mouths and relatively pointed noses.
 I have ALWAYS drawn that way.
 Therefore, no, my drawing style is not anime influenced.

 Is my style of drawing influenced by anything?
 These days I would have to say, no, not really.
 Admittedly when I started out as a child I was influenced by drawing princesses and what princesses are well known other than the Disney ones?
 I think they are what started the big eyes and small noses thing, actually.
 I never really got the style down back then, so it was all freestyle really.